tujoworker/app_slick/README.md

 # JSON paginazer 😸

 ## Info
-This tiny [React](https://facebook.github.io/react/) based app fetches JSON data from an API point located in the **API.json** file in the same directory.
+This tiny [React](https://facebook.github.io/react/) based app fetches JSON data from an API point, located in the **API.json** file in the same directory.

 ## Requirements
 You need a server environment like e.g. Apache or NodeJS and You need JavaScript and a web browser.